 Members of the College Board

 Use the arrows to scroll through the various members of the College Board.
+The Board is also supported by two qualified accountant associate members and three co-opted committee members with human resources, audit and risk and higher education expertise.

 David Pearson MBE, Chair

 David joined the Board on 1 August 2012.
-He is Chair of the Board and a member of also chairs the Quality and Standards Committee, the Search and Governance Committee, the Finance and General Purposes Committee and the Remuneration Committee.
+He is Chair of the Board and a member of the Quality and Standards Committee, the Search and Governance Committee, the Finance and General Purposes Committee and the Remuneration Committee.
 David is the designated governor for safeguarding.

 Dr Elizabeth Harrison, Vice Chair